MitchellTesla/Python3.1x/Stable Release/README.md

 Python 3.1.1
 Release Date: Aug.
 17, 2009

 Python 3.1.1 has been superseded by 3.1.2.
-You can download 3.1.2. from this repository
+You can download 3.1.2. from this repository.
+(This version is experimental)

 Python 3.1.1 was released on August 17th, 2009.